 NB: Students should consider their effort, participation and achievement in Years 7 & 8 PE.
-Students are required to bring practical equipment (including swimmers and a towel) regularly for this elective.

 Course Costs: \$50.00 covering the use of local facilities.
 Transportation to venues has to be met by the student.

 Contact: Mr Peter Quine, Head Teacher: Personal Development, Health & Physical Education